dmfay/massive-js/docs/documents.md

 If the table already exists, you can still use `db.saveDoc`, but you can also invoke `saveDoc` on the table itself.

 `saveDocs` can be used for saving multiple documents.
+The documents being saved must be all new, or all existing.

 ```javascript
 db.saveDocs('books', [